FrancesCoronel/hire-me/docs/04-interview/asking.md

 ## Wrap Up

 - So now that I've exhausted my questions here, could you give me an overview of what the next steps in the process are or a time line for getting back to me?

+> Resources

+- [A developer’s guide to interviewing](https://medium.freecodecamp.com/how-to-interview-as-a-developer-candidate-b666734f12dd) (still need to add on these questions)